-Daniel Queen is a partner in Mayer Brown’s Los Angeles office and a member of the Litigation & Dispute Resolution practice.
+Daniel Queen is a partner in Mayer Brown’s Los Angeles and New York offices and a member of the Litigation & Dispute Resolution practice.
 He is a seasoned trial and appellate litigator, with extensive experience litigating complex issues in federal and state courts.
 Most recently, Dan served as trial counsel in Rostack Investments Inc. v.
 Angela C. Sabella (Cal.
 Super.
 Ct.
 2021), in which his team secured a $90 million judgment that the Daily Journal called one of California’s “Top Verdicts” for 2021.

 Dan’s civil litigation practice concentrates on consumer class action defense and commercial litigation.
 He excels in defending high-profile manufacturing, technology, and financial services clients in high-stakes disputes.
 Dan represents clients on a broad array of claims, including consumer protection and deception actions, internet privacy and cybersecurity disputes, and intellectual property matters.
 He also advises clients on California legal and regulatory requirements, including California’s Proposition 65 and the California Environmental Quality Act (CEQA).